abemscac/pies-doc/docs/react/optimization-functions.md

 #### Skipping Expensive Calculations During Re-Render

-Sometimes we would want to do some expensive calculations in a component.
-If those calculations are run within every render, we may experience noticeable lag during re-render.
-With the help of `useMemo()`, those calculations can be run only when certian values change.
+Sometimes we may want to perform expensive calculations within a component.
+If these calculations are run during every render, it would then cause noticeable lag during re-render.
+However, with the help of `useMemo()`, we can ensure that these calculations are only run when certain values change.
 For example:

 ```tsx showLineNumbers
 import { useState, useMemo } from 'react'